What do you want to learn?

 2. Collects customer data

 An automated system not only collects sales order data but also customer information.
-This includes details such as order history, frequented delivery locations, contact information, and more.
+This includes details such as the number of orders, client order history, frequented delivery locations, contact information, and more.
 Collecting this data helps businesses improve the customer experience, provide better customer service, and make better data-driven decisions.

 3. Improves accuracy and eliminates errors